If you’ve successfully launched a membership site, the next thing you’ll want to focus on is creating a membership retention strategy.

 If you don’t already have annual membership options, now’s the time to create them.

 It’s always worth asking for a longer commitment from your members.
-We all know that real change doesn’t happen overnight so if members want real growth, they’ll have to commit to the time that it takes to achieve results.
+We all know that real change doesn’t happen overnight so if members want real growth, they’ll have to commit to the time it takes to achieve significant results.

-1. Set up regular meetings with members
+Set up regular meetings with members

 To improve membership retention for your program, start meeting with your members one-on-one as much as you can.